-Your risk of developing plantar fasciitis further increases if you work in a field that requires you to stand or walk around all day — teachers, postal workers, and factory workers, among others — especially if you wear unsupportive shoes.
+The risk of plantar fasciitis is higher if your work requires you to stand or walk all day — teachers, factory workers, and postal workers often develop plantar fasciitis.
+This is especially likely if you wear unsupportive footwear.

-In severe cases, surgery may be needed to resolve plantar fasciitis.
-The highly skilled podiatrists at Carteret Foot & Ankle Center use minimally invasive surgical techniques to release your plantar fascia, remove heel spurs, or make any other essential repairs necessary to restore your quality of life.
+The highly skilled Carteret Foot & Ankle Center podiatrists use minimally invasive surgical techniques to release (cut) the plantar fascia, relieving tension and inflammation.
+They can also remove heel spurs and make other essential repairs to restore your mobility and quality of life.